 The House and Senate need to be educated on the issue.

-The FCC can issue its cell tower regulations at any time.
-The Congressional bill can return at any time, even as soon as next week, and industry lobbyists are already working behind the scenes to line up the votes to push it through.
+The FCC can issue its new cell tower regulations at any time.
+The Congressional bill can return for a vote at any time, even as soon as next week, and industry lobbyists are already working behind the scenes to line up the votes needed to push it through.
+Even if H.R.
+2289 is pulled from consideration, its provisions could still be passed by amending a different bill to include those measures, or incorporating them into a larger legislative package, such as an omnibus bill.
 We are up against some of the most powerful corporations in the country.
-Companies like Apple, Samsung, and major wireless carriers such as T-Mobile, are represented by the CTIA- wireless industry association, which is pushing hard for this legislation and for the FCC rulemaking to be completed.
+Companies like Apple, Samsung, and major wireless carriers such as T-Mobile are represented by the CTIA – wireless industry association, which is pushing hard for this legislation, and for the FCC rulemaking to be completed.

 Note: The CTIA Wireless Association is now headed by Ajit Pai, a former FCC Chairman.
 Pai succeeded Meredith Attwell Baker, also a former FCC Commissioner.
 This revolving door between industry and government regulators is how we arrived at the current situation.
 More on this can be found in a landmark publication in Frontiers in Public Health entitled “U.S. Policy on Wireless Technologies and Public Health Protection: Regulatory Gaps and Proposed Reforms” by Theodora Scarato, MSW, Director of the Wireless and EMF Program at Environmental Health Sciences.
 The article examines regulatory capture at the FCC, building on the documentation of industry influence in a 2015 Harvard Report, “Captured Agency.”